Glenorchy Village Fair

 Glenorchy Community Website committee members were delighted to be among the successful recipients of last March’s Community Trust grants allocations.

 The Glenorchy Community website www.glenorchycommunity.co.nz was launched in 2011 to provide current Head of the Lake news to both community members and others interested in the area.

-The website has undergone a number of facelifts since then to keep the platform current and the Committee are keen to use the money provided by the Community Trust to help keep the site fresh and informative.
+The website has undergone a number of face-lifts since then to keep the platform current and the Website Committee will use the money provided by the Community Trust on staff training so they can keep the site fresh and informative.